-Collaborative Activities - Graduates will have exercised shared responsibilities through activities such as contributions to multi-person or multidisciplinary technical projects, participation in professional society/organization functions, or performing collaborative research.
+Collaborative Activities - Graduates will have exercised shared responsibilities through activities such as contributions to multi-disciplinary technical projects, participation in professional society/organization functions, or performing collaborative research.
 In all such cases, graduates will have contributed to documentation of the collaborative activities.